Eligibility & Application

 International candidates who are selected for the fellowship must obtain a valid visa from the U.S. State Department; the visa is normally sponsored by MIT.
 A language proficiency test (such as TOEFL) may be required as part of the visa process.

 Applications will be reviewed by a panel of distinguished science journalists, including Director Deborah Blum, Associate Director Ashley Smart, and Undark Chief Editor, Tom Zeller Jr. From the initial pool of applicants, typically 25 semifinalists are selected to participate in a round of video interviews.
 Semifinalists are typically notified of their status in early March.
-The 10 recipients of Knight Science Journalism fellowships are formally announced in April.
-Applications for the 2020-21 academic year fellowships are no longer being accepted.
+The 10 recipients of Knight Science Journalism fellowships are usually announced in April.
+Applications for the 9-month academic fellowships are not currently being accepted.

 For further questions, please contact Bettina Urcuioli at email@example.com.